Four in Hand

 Most dishes here incorporate offal or off-cuts – a pig’s ear here, a bit of tail there, some pickled tongue or roasted bone marrow.
 For the more adventurous, there is a five-course degustation menu that will take you on a culinary journey and delight the senses.

-The menu is short but sleek, making the best use of seasonal fresh produce and hearty nose-to-tail dishes.
+The menu is short but sleek, making the best use of seasonal fresh produce.
 The tender braised beef brisket in a sticky liquorice sauce atop a smoked potato puree, paired with the roasted bone marrow and a carrot and Manzanilla sherry puree, is masterful.

 If you happen to visit with a large group, the menu features a whole suckling pig for a minimum 10 people (you’ll need to give 48 hours notice).
 Or you may be lucky enough to visit when the shoulder of roast suckling pig (for two) hits the specials board.